panzerdp/dmitripavlutin.com/content/posts/032-handle-undefined/index.md

 `myVariable` is declared and not yet assigned with a value.
 Accessing the variable evaluates to `undefined`.

 An efficient approach to solve the troubles of uninitialized variables is whenever possible *assign an initial value*.
 The less the variable exists in an uninitialized state,  the better.
-Ideally, you would assign a value right away after declaration `const myVariable = 'Initial value'`, but this is not always possible.
+Ideally, you would assign a value right away after declaration `const myVariable = 'Initial value'`.
+But this is not always possible.

 **Tip 1: Favor `const`, otherwise use `let`, but say goodbye to `var`**

 In my opinion, one of the best features of ECMAScript 2015 is the new way to declare variables using `const` and `let`.
-It is a big step forward. `const` and `let` are block scoped (contrary to older function scoped `var`) and exist in a [temporal dead zone](/variables-lifecycle-and-why-let-is-not-hoisted/#5-let-variables-lifecycle) until the declaration line.
+It is a big step forward.

+`const` and `let` are *block scoped* (contrary to older function scoped `var`) and exist in a [temporal dead zone](/variables-lifecycle-and-why-let-is-not-hoisted/#5-let-variables-lifecycle) until the declaration line.

-When the variable receives a value once and forever, I recommend using a `const` declaration.
+I recommend `const` variable when its value is not going to change.
 It creates an [immutable binding](https://mathiasbynens.be/notes/es6-const).

-One of the nice features of `const` is that *you have to assign an initial value* to the variable `const myVariable = 'initial'`.
+One of the nice features of `const` is that *you must assign an initial value* to the variable `const myVariable = 'initial'`.
 The variable is not exposed to the uninitialized state and accessing `undefined` is simply not possible.

 Let's check the function that verifies whether a word is a palindrome: